airqo-platform/AirQo-docs/security.md

 ## Anti-virus

-The plaform largely runs on Linux, so anti virus is a mainly concern for clients.
+The plaform largely runs on Linux, so anti-virus is a mainly concern for clients.
 It must be ensured that the plaform does not pass malicious code to clients.

 ## Dependency versions